nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/message.md

 </figure>
 &nbsp;

 Figure 3 illustrates the sequence of message exchanges between a vital records jurisdiction and NVSS when a prior Coding Response needs to be subsequently updated.
+Coding updates  should use a [CodingUpdateMessage].

 #### Voiding Death Records